mATI123765/IPv6-UTILITY-TOOL-FOR-PYTHON/README.md

 <body>
 <h2>Expander & Shortener IPv6 Address </h2>
     <b style="color:grey"><u>First program with libraries (ipaddress):</u></b>
-    <p> This code was made for Matíacuteas & Jorge Ferrando.
-We aim to acomplish
+    <p> This code was made for Matías & Jorge Ferrando.
+We aim to accomplish
         several tasks related to IPv6 addresses, such as writing the full address with all the zeros and having the program return the shorter IPv6 format, or writing the shorter IPv6 address without zeros and having the program